OktaySavdi/istio-kubernetes/FaultInjection_Example/readme.md

 We will distribute load with fault injection within the scope of istio-example

+Fault injection mechanism is used to test the failure recovery capacity of the application after configuring the network, including failure recovery policies.

+This helps to ensure the failure recovery policies are correctly configured and ain’t incompatible or too restrictive, potentially resulting in critical services being unavailable.

 This sample includes two versions(v1,v2,v4) of a simple helloworld service that returns its project version when called.
 It can be used as a test service when experimenting with version routing.

 This service is also used to demonstrate  fault injection deployments working in conjunction.
 See fault injection deployments using Istio.
 Code repo for image [github\dotnet-example](https://github.com/OktaySavdi/dotnet-example)